QIANQIANHU/GalacticAgeCalculator/README.md

-# Number-game WebPage
+# Triangle checker WebPage

-#### This is a WebPage to play a number game.
+#### This is a WebPage to check if three sides can be a triangle.

-#### By Qianqian Hu 2018/01/19
+#### By Qianqian Hu 2018/03/13

 ## Description

-This webpage will show some funny words if user input a number.
+This webpage will show some funny words if user input three lengths of sides.

 ## Setup/Installation Requirements
+* run $ git clone https://github.com/QIANQIANHU/triangle-JS in terminal, this project with package.json, in the root directory, run $ npm install

-* node file setting
+* node file setup instruction

 $ brew install node (if node not install)